EXPERIENCE. TRUST. EXPERT ADVICE.

 - contact details and address for service in accordance with rule 17 of the UCPR as if the defendant were the plaintiff for the purposes of complying with that rule.

-If you need expert legal advice or assistance in relation to responding to, or appealing, a Show Cause Notice or an Enforcement Notice, please contact ADVIILAW today to speak to one of our experienced litigation lawyers.
+If you need expert legal advice or assistance in relation to Court litigation or dispute resolution, please contact ADVIILAW today to speak to one of our experienced litigation lawyers.

 Contact us on 07 3088 7937 or email us at [email protected].